skellis46/finger-pointing-moon/case-for-support.md

 >convince decision makers that ‘this is the best solution’ and feel compelled to fund it – (approx >50% of content);

 >Creative output can be produced, or practice undertaken, as an integral part of a research process as defined above.
 The Council would expect, however, this practice to be accompanied by some form of documentation of the research process, as well as some form of textual analysis or explanation to support its position and as a record of your critical reflection.
 Equally, creativity or practice may involve no such process at all, in which case it would be ineligible for funding from the Arts and Humanities Research Council.(p.11)

+link between first-person-ness of PaR and somatics; soma -- first person: <the field of somatics.md>.

+aim: pursuit of accuracy (in notoriously ambiguous and messy field).
+"Epistemic rationality is about building accurate maps instead." <https://www.lesswrong.com/s/5g5TkQTe9rmPS5vvM/p/RcZCwxFiZzE6X7nsv>

 ### Research design

 Figure 1: Schematic of project research design to make transparent how the research aim, problems, objectives, methods and outcomes inter-relate.

+The three issues -- proxies, limits, and hyper-specificity -- also act as a conceptual structure for the research design.

 could add public engagement (beyond academia) and academic outcomes